alukosdev/ccsp/index/terminology.md

 Any data left over after sanitization and disposal methods have been attempted.

+==- Data Replication
+The process of copying data from one location to another.
+The system works to keep up-to-date copies of its data in the event of a disaster.
+==-

 #### Demand Management

 Can we meet our demand requirements \(can we scale up and down\)?
 Elasticity in the cloud solves this.